appuio/price-calculator/README.md

 - `updateState` (default: function):
     The function to call and update the DOM each time the slider value changes
+- `initialDataSource` (default: 'appuio'):
+    The data source to use
+- `dataSourceSwitch` (default: '[name="appuio-price-source"]'):
+    Elements (radios or select) to select the data source
+- `valueDataSource` (default: '.appuio-price-source'):
+    Class prefix to show/hide the current price source
 - `min` (default: 512):
     The minimal value to select
 - `max` (default: 20480):